Skip to main content

 nut connect

-Interact with third-party services — Google Drive, Slack, HubSpot, Figma, Stripe, and more — directly from the CLI through your Coconut control plane.
+Interact with third-party services — Google Drive, Slack, HubSpot, Figma, Stripe, and more — directly from the CLI through the Coconut Dashboard.

 nut connect [options] [command]

 Connectors must be configured on the Coconut Dashboard first.
-Before using nut connect, visit the Control Plane to link your third-party accounts.
+Before using nut connect, visit the Coconut Dashboard to link your third-party accounts.
 The CLI acts as a proxy to services you’ve already authorized — it cannot establish new connections on its own.

 Authentication

-The nut connect command requires a valid callback token to communicate with the control plane.
+The nut connect command requires a valid callback token to communicate with the Coconut Dashboard.
 You can provide it in one of two ways:

 • Environment variable (recommended): Set COCONUT_CALLBACK_TOKEN in your shell environment